selcuktoklucu/tic-tac-toe/README.md

 -Update Game immediately
 -Creating game sessions related to user

+Strategies: Game has several rules and algorithms.
+General rules applied to the game logic.
+For creating user, and using API, provided documents used.

+Unsolved Problems: Visual design is improvable.
+Also multiplayer section can be attachable to play only one user.

 Tech Keywords: Single-Page-Application(SPA), HTML5, Javascript, Bootstrap 3, CSS3, API, JSON, JQuery, Git/Github, Authentication